stat545ubc-2023/collaborative-team-14/TEAMWORK.md

 Javier |_____ | ______

 ## Timing
+### Milestone 1
 - Initial drafts for milestone 1 should be submitted by 2023/09/21 by 5 pm.
-- Reviews for milestone 1 should be completed by 2023/09/21 by 11 am
+- Reviews for milestone 1 should be completed by 2023/09/22 by 11 am

+### Milestone 2
-- Initial drafts and reviews for milestone 2 will be updated shortly after submission of milestone 1
+- Initial drafts for milestone 1 should be submitted by 2023/09/28 by 9 pm.
+-  Reviews for milestone 1 should be completed by 2023/09/29 by 11 am

 ## Important rules
 - **Do not** commit directly to the main branch.